ibm-cloud-docs/containers/cs_uc_gov.md

 Developers started by deploying their apps in containers with {{site.data.keyword.containerlong_notm}}.
 They created clusters for a shared Dev environment that allow worldwide Developers to collaboratively deploy app improvements quickly.
 Containers allow each development team to use the language of their choice.

-Security first: The IT Execs chose Trusted Compute for bare metal to host the clusters.
+Security first: The IT Execs chose bare metal clusters.
 With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive customs workloads now have familiar isolation but within the flexibility of public cloud.
-Bare metal provides Trusted Compute, which can verify the underlying hardware against tampering.

 Because the shipping company also wants to work with other ports, app security is crucial.
 Shipping manifests and customs information are highly confidential.
 From that secure core, Vulnerability Advisor provides these scans:
 * Image vulnerability scans